Menstrual Cycle Phases and Moods: How All 4 Feel

 What helps: use the momentum.
 Front-load your hardest tasks, start the new project, book the workouts you have been putting off.
 For the full picture, see the follicular phase symptoms guide, how to ride the follicular phase mood, and what to eat to match it.

-Phase 3: Ovulation, the Glow phase (around days 14 to 16)
+Phase 3: Ovulation, the Glow phase (days 10 to 15)

 How it tends to feel: magnetic and outgoing.
 Many people feel their most confident, talkative, and high-energy here.
 It is a natural window for big social plans, presentations, dates, or anything where you want to feel on.